-- 4. Complaints must generally be made: (a) within 60 days after the date of conduct giving rise to the complaint; or (b) within 60 days after the Complainant became aware of the conduct giving rise to the complaint.
-Consistent with section 28 of this Part, the campaign period prior to a Municipal election will not be counted as part of the 60 days in which a complaint may be made. - 5.
-The Integrity Commissioner may accept a complaint filed after the expiry of the time limit set out in section 4 if the Integrity Commissioner is satisfied that: - a. the delay was incurred in good faith; - b. it is in the public interest to conduct an investigation, or give consideration to whether or not to conduct an investigation; and - c. no substantial prejudice will result to any person because of the delay.
+- 4. Complaints shall generally be made within 60 days after the date of conduct giving rise to the complaint.
+Consistent with section 36(a) of this Part, the campaign period prior to a Municipal election shall not be counted as part of the 60 days in which a complaint may be made. - 5.
+The Integrity Commissioner may accept a complaint filed after the expiry of the time limit set out in section 4.
+When deciding whether to accept a complaint filed after the expiry of the time limit set out in section 4, the Integrity Commissioner shall consider the following factors: - a. the date that the complainant became aware of the conduct giving rise to the complaint; - b. whether the complainant knew or ought to have known about the conduct giving rise to the complaint at an earlier date; - c. whether the complainant has unreasonably delayed in filing the complaint; - d. whether the delay was incurred in good faith; - e. whether substantial prejudice will result to any person because of the delay; and - f. whether it is in the public interest to conduct an investigation, or give consideration to whether or not to conduct an investigation.